WolframRhodium/VapourSynth-BM3DCUDA/README.md

 For the fused CUDA/RTC `BM3Dv2(radius > 0)` path:

 `(max((ref ?
 2 : 1) * (4 * radius + 1), 2 * (2 * radius + 1)) + 2 * (2 * radius + 1)) * (chroma ?
 3 : 1) * (fast ?
 4 : 1) * size_of_a_single_frame`

+For the rolling static CUDA `BM3Dv2(radius > 0)` path, one stream holds a source slab, one `2 * radius + 1`-slice scratch result, and `rolling_chunk` weighted accumulators.
+Pinned host memory holds the source slab and normalized chunk outputs.
+The filter additionally retains one chunk of normal VapourSynth output frames.

 ## Compilation
 - The CMake configuration of `BM3DCUDA_RTC` links to NVRTC static library by default, which requires CUDA 11.5 or later.